ricardoyanez/grazing/README.md

 # GRAZING - NAG Routine Replacements

-[GRAZING](http://personalpages.to.infn.it/~nanni/grazing/) calculates the outcome of grazing collisions between two heavy nuclei using the [Grazing Model](http://dx.doi.org/10.1016/0375-9474(94)90430-8) of Aage Winther.
+The [GRAZING code](http://personalpages.to.infn.it/~nanni/grazing/) is based on the macroscopic model of grazing collisions proposed by [Aage Winther](http://dx.doi.org/10.1016/0375-9474(94)90430-8).
+Classical motion of colliding nuclei is combined with excitation of collective states and single-particle transfers along trajectories near and around the point of closest approach.
+The grazing model describes fairly well the mass and charge distributions, the angular and kinetic energy distributions of reaction products resulting from inelastic reactions in which a few nucleons are transferred.
+The GRAZING code is written in Fortran and uses the [NAG Library](https://www.nag.com/content/nag-library/) for various numerical calculations of the model.

 This project is about replacing the NAG routines used by GRAZING for free or open-source alternatives.

 ## Installation